- What Is DTaP Vaccine & Why Is It Recommended?

 These are the guidelines by Indian association of paediatrics for vaccination of 0 to 18 year-olds.

 Here are the recommended DTaP vaccine doses for children from birth to adulthood-

-- As Adults: One shot of Tdap followed by booster doses every 10 years
+- As Adults: One shot of Tdap followed by booster doses of Td every ten years

 Who Should Avoid DTaP Vaccination?

 Doctors recommend that some children either wait or not get the vaccine due to medical complications like:

 - Severe allergic reaction to the previous dose.